Polymer/polymer-linter/README.md

 For a simple example, see [behaviors-spelling](src/polymer/behaviors-spelling.ts), which implements a check for the commonwealth spelling of the property `behaviors` on a Polymer element.

-You'll then need to import your rule from [rules.ts](src/rules.ts), and you'll probably want to add your rule to one or more [rule collections](src/collections.ts).
+In the future we will support loading lint rules dynamically through a plugin system, but initially all lint rules live in this repo.
+You'll want to import your rule from [rules.ts](src/rules.ts), and you probably want to add your rule to one or more [rule collections](src/collections.ts).

 ### Testing

-Testing is straightforward and robust.
-Test code is in `src/test` and fixtures live in `test/`.
-We have facilities for ensuring that your warnings pinpoint the issue to the exact right section of code, as well as ensuring that your rule was registered correctly.
+Run tests with `npm test`.
+Test code goes in `src/test` and fixtures go in `test/`.
+Each lint rule should test that it is registered correctly, and that it causes neither false positives nor false negatives.

 See [behaviors-spelling_test.ts](src/test/polymer/behaviors-spelling_test.ts) for an example.

-### Help writing lint rules
+We also have an integration test that runs the `polymer-2-hybrid` rule collection over all of PolymerElements.
+Run it with `npm run test:integration`.
+It's an excellent way to test for false positives.

+### New Lint Rules Welcome!

 More lint rules are very much welcome!
 We're happy to answer questions.
 We've got a very welcoming community, come join us in the [#tools channel on slack](https://polymer.slack.com/messages/tools)! ([invites emailed automatically here](https://polymer-slack.herokuapp.com/))

-## Previous Version
+## Looking for Polylint?

 Polymer Linter is the successor to [polylint](https://www.github.com/polymerlabs/polylint).